junxit/us-congress-bills-115/metadata.md

 - 2018-01-05 — Introduced in House
 - 2018-01-05 — Introduced in House
 - 2018-01-08 — Referred to the House Committee on Foreign Affairs.
+- 2018-01-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-01-09 — Considered as unfinished business. (consideration: CR H62)
+- 2018-01-09 — Considered under suspension of the rules. (consideration: CR H51-57)
+- 2018-01-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+676.
+- 2018-01-09 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution.
+- 2018-01-09 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 2). (text: CR H51-52)
+- 2018-01-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 2).(text: CR H51-52)